 My Oven Doesn’t Need WiFi

 When considering the different objects in your life that could benefit from a WiFi connection, you’d likely start off with things like your smartphone, laptop, and maybe your TV.
 Less likely choices might be things like towel, banana, or sofa — although I was surprised to learn about the Buttkicker Wireless Couch Kit.
 The number of everyday objects where engineers decide to inject wireless capability seems to be increasing daily.
-And even though I’m a tech nerd, I’m decidedly not board.
+And even though I’m a tech nerd, I’m decidedly not on board.
 I have reasons.

 We just moved into our new home in March of 2024.
 It’s our first purchased home after renting for the last 32 years of our marriage (go ahead and fill in your Hacker Bingo card for that one).
 You can imagine it’s fairly significant for us.
 The house came equipped with the typical things you would expect in our modern age; indoor plumbing, a roof, flooring, electricity.
 Good stuff to have.
 It also included some bonus items, like a refrigerator, microwave, stove/oven, washer/dryer, and automatic garage door opener.
 There’s nothing particularly interesting about any of the appliances, except that the range and garage door opener are WiFi-enabled.